juliacodez/nodered-workshop/content/Voice Calls/_index.md

 2. We need to enter a few more details this time:
  * Name - This is what the application will be called in your Nexmo Dashboard, we recommend something like "NodeRED - [Name of your Instance]"
  * API Key and Secret - Same as before
- * AnswerURL - This is the URL that will be called for incoming calls to numbers linked to the application, you need to enter the web address of your NodeRED instance followed by */answer* e.g. **https://monkey.workbench.red/answer**
+ * AnswerURL - This is the URL that will be called for incoming calls to numbers linked to the application, you need to enter the web address of your NodeRED instance followed by */answer* e.g. **https://cfbc264bb29b.ngrok.io/answer**
- * EventURL  - Like the AnswerURL this is where call events are sent to, we will use */event* for this, eg **https://monkey.workbench.red/event**
+ * EventURL  - Like the AnswerURL this is where call events are sent to, we will use */event* for this, eg **https://cfbc264bb29b.ngrok.io/event**

-3. Now click on **Create New Application**, after a few seconds the 2 grey boxes will be filled with an APP ID and Private Key, this means the application has been created on the Nexmo plaform.
+3. Now click on **Create New Application**, after a few seconds the 2 grey boxes will be filled with an APP ID and Private Key, this means the application has been created on the Nexmo platform.
 Click the **Done** button to save this config.
 You now have a Nexmo Voice Application created on your account and the credentials stored within NodeRED.

     ![Voice Application Auth](/Voice_Auth.png)

 ## Link Phone Number

-In the nexmo Dashboard we can now link the number you earlier purchased for SMS to your Voice application, goto https://dashboard.nexmo.com/applications and click on the name of the application you just created.
+In the Vonage Dashboard we can now link the number you earlier purchased for SMS to your Voice application, goto https://dashboard.nexmo.com/applications and click on the name of the application you just created.

-You will then see a screen with that applciations details and at the bottom it will list all the numbers on your account, you should see a **Link** button next to the number you just purchased, Click this and your number will be liknked to your NodeRED application for incomming voice calls.
+You will then see a screen with that application details and at the bottom it will list all the numbers on your account, you should see a **Link** button next to the number you just purchased, Click this and your number will be linked to your NodeRED application for incoming voice calls.

   ![Link Voice Number](/link_voice_number.png)